 (the material being in German doesn’t make it easier)

 Steve has already shown you 11 good study habits.
-Today we’ll take a closer look at each one and show you how you can implement them right away.
+So you should already have a good study routine, so today we’ll take a closer look at each one and show you how you can implement them right away.

 Step 1: Find out your learning style